mithun-b-sw/sequence/README.md

 8. push to "origin" only if the origin is newy cleated at 'step 7' else use same name used at 'step 7' in place of "origin"
     $ git push -u origin master

-#### TODO:
-The "lib" folder contains libCppUTest.a libCppUTestExt.a compiled one Ubuntu 15.04
-Compatiblity problem can be there with other Linux distribution, which you can fix by compiling these static libaries on your native system.

 Known compilation errors:
 1. In case you are using latest gnu c++ compiler, you may encounter error (warning, actually) as: